 Partnerships and Tax Issues

-As you are considering partnership type, you should also consider how a partnership (and a multiple-member LLC) is taxed.
-The partnership, as a whole, files an information return on Form 1065 and the individual partners receive a Schedule K-1 showing the share of the partnership profits or losses for the year.
+As you are considering a partnership type, you should also consider how a partnership is taxed.
+The partnership, as a whole, files an information-only return on Form 1065, and the individual partners receive a Schedule K-1 showing the share of the partnership profits or losses for the year.
 The Schedule K-1 is included in each partner's personal tax return, so each partner pays income tax on their share of the net income of the partnership.